 TOSBI – Towards Scalable and Generalized Solutions in Biomedical Images (2025–2028)

-Led by the Computer Vision and Pattern Discovery (CVPD) group at the University of the Basque Country (UPV/EHU), TOSBI addresses key bottlenecks in modern biomedical image analysis: scarcity of high-quality annotations, computational cost of state-of-the-art models, and limited cross-domain generalization.
+Led by the Computer Vision and Pattern Discovery (CVPD) group at the University of the Basque Country (UPV/EHU), TOSBI addresses central challenges in modern biomedical image analysis: limited high-quality annotations, the computational cost of state-of-the-art models, and the difficulty of achieving robust cross-domain generalization.

 🔬 Scientific Goals

-• Design and evaluate annotation-efficient learning strategies (self-supervised, semi-supervised, few-/zero-shot) tailored to biomedical images.
+• Develop and benchmark annotation-efficient learning strategies (self-supervised, semi-supervised, few-shot and zero-shot) tailored to biomedical imaging.

-• Improve scalability of model training and inference for large microscopy and histopathology datasets.
+• Improve scalability of training and inference workflows for large microscopy and histopathology datasets.

-• Develop domain adaptation and domain generalization techniques to transfer models between imaging modalities, labs, or experimental conditions.
+• Create domain adaptation and domain generalization methods enabling models to transfer across imaging modalities, laboratories or acquisition conditions.

-• Adapt and validate foundation models for downstream bioimage tasks (segmentation, detection, classification), including practical tooling for the community.
+• Adapt and validate foundation models for downstream bioimage tasks (segmentation, detection, classification), providing practical tools for the research community.

-• Deliver open and reproducible software components and evaluation pipelines compatible with community platforms (e.g., BiaPy).
+• Release open and reproducible software components and evaluation pipelines fully compatible with community platforms such as BiaPy.

 👥 Project Team